Gerald Everett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Everett has averaged 17.6 receiving yards per game in his nine career matchups against the Cardinals, 13.9 fewer than his over/under for Sunday's game.

-- In nine matchups, Everett has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Cardinals.
+- In nine matchups, Everett has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Cardinals.

-- The 227.1 passing yards the Cardinals give up per game makes them the NFL's eighth-ranked pass defense this season.
+- The Cardinals are conceding 227.1 passing yards per game this season, the NFL's eighth-ranked pass defense.

-- The Cardinals have conceded 27 passing TDs this season (1.7 per game), ranking them 21st among NFL defenses.
+- With 27 passing TDs allowed this season, the Cardinals defense is ranked 21st in the league.

 Recent Performances

-- Against the Lions last week, Everett was targeted five times and racked up 36 yards on three receptions.
+- In last week's outing against the Lions, Everett was targeted five times, totaling 36 yards on three receptions.

-- Everett put up 164 yards (on 11 catches) with one touchdown over his last three games.
-He was targeted 14 times, and averaged 54.7 yards per game.
+- Everett's stat line over his last three outings includes 11 grabs for 164 yards and one touchdown.
+He averaged 54.7 yards per game, and was targeted 14 times.

 Everett's Seattle Teammates